 AJ BRIONES

-The top scripts are read by our incredible industry jury and at least 4 winners will be invited to WeScreenplay’s exclusive Virtual Shorts Lab.
-This two-day lab will be filled with virtual meetings with industry professionals, workshops, and more so you can learn, network, and gain exposure.
+6 winners will be selected to participate in this game-changing virtual lab.
+This lab will be PACKED with virtual meetings with industry professionals, workshops, and more so you can learn, network, and gain exposure.

 Winners will also receive: